Meet the Gatekeepers of Students’ Private Lives

 “There’s always going to be pros and cons to any organization, any service,” Enfield told The 74, “but our experience has been overwhelmingly positive.”

 True safety threats were infrequent, former moderators said, and most of the content was mundane, in part because the company’s artificial intelligence lacked sophistication.
-They said the algorithm routinely flagged students’ papers on the novels To Kill a Mockingbird and The Catcher and the Rye.
+They said the algorithm routinely flagged students’ papers on the novels To Kill a Mockingbird and The Catcher in the Rye.
 They also reported being inundated with spam emailed to students, acting as human spam filters for a task that’s long been automated in other contexts.

 Conor Scott, who worked as a contract moderator while in college, said that “99% of the time” Gaggle’s algorithm flagged pedestrian materials including pictures of sunsets and student’s essays about World War II.
 Valid safety concerns, including references to violence and self-harm, were rare, Scott said.
 But he still believed the service had value and felt he was doing “the right thing.”